Clarence Lam: Social issues

 During the 2016 legislative session, Lam introduced legislation to ban dogfighting paraphernalia.

 In 2017, Lam introduced legislation to provide immunity to first responders to provide aid to animals during emergencies.

 In 2020, Lam introduced legislation to make daylight savings time permanent in Maryland.

 In 2021, Lam introduced legislation to ban the use of gay panic defense in criminal court proceedings.
 The bill passed and went into effect without Governor Larry Hogan's signature.

 During the 2022 legislative session and following reports that Governor Larry Hogan and his administration was using the messaging app Wickr, which automatically deletes messages, in official state communications, Lam introduced legislation that would revise the Maryland Public Information Act to include messages sent in the app.

 In March 2022, Lam spoke in support of a bill to provide $3.5 million toward training doctors on abortion care.

 During the 2023 legislative session, Lam spoke against a proposed amendment that would require minors to get parental consent to receive gender-affirming care.
 The amendment was rejected in a 14-29 vote.
 He also introduced legislation to repeal sodomy as a criminal offense, which passed and became law without Governor Wes Moore's signature, and another bill that would cut state funding from school systems that refuse to instruct state-approved curriculum.
 During the 2024 legislative session, Lam introduced a bill to protect health care providers from liability if they provide gender-affirming care to out-of-state patients.

+During the 2026 legislative session, Lam introduced the Birth Certificate Modernization Act, which would allow "X" as a non-binary option on birth certificates.